scillidan/post_translation/wired-for-innovation-exploring-the-science-of-creativity.md

 Diversity in teams means diverse perspectives.
 You should focus on embracing diverse ideas, cultures and viewpoints that can lead to more creativity and better solutions.

 After all, your employees can bounce ideas off of each other and feed into their colleagues’ ideas and thoughts.
 As such, make sure your team consists of people from different backgrounds.

 ### 3\.
 Create a Continuous Learning Culture

 Your [learning and development](https://www.growthengineering.co.uk/12-reasons-learning-and-development-is-important/) (L&D) initiatives can help you to foster creativity and innovation across your organisation.
 With this in mind, you should strive to create a

 [culture of continuous improvement](https://www.growthengineering.co.uk/what-is-learning-culture/).

 Provide opportunities for your employees to attend [workshops](https://www.growthengineering.co.uk/six-steps-for-hosting-a-winning-online-workshop/), conferences or training programmes where they can expand their knowledge and skills.

 By encouraging ongoing development, your employees can learn from case studies, relevant examples, creative campaigns, [scenarios](https://www.growthengineering.co.uk/a-beginners-guide-to-scenario-based-learning/) and more.

 However, make sure you leave time for reflection.
 Taking time away from the task at hand ensures your learners have the space they need for unconscious processing.

 This is a big part of creativity.
 It allows your brain to process information unconsciously and make connections between concepts.

 ### 4\.
 Implement Social Learning

 As a part of your learning culture, you should provide opportunities for [social learning](https://www.growthengineering.co.uk/social-learning/).

 On top of exposing your employees to diverse perspectives, creativity often flourishes in collaborative environments.

 In fact, social learning enables collaborative problem-solving as learners get opportunities to work together and share ideas.
 They can then leverage their collective strengths and come up with innovative solutions to specific issues.

 What’s more, social learning exposes individuals to the achievements and success stories of others.
 This might well inspire them to push their own boundaries.

 ### 5\.
 Promote Autonomy

 As we explored earlier, creativity is hard to prompt.
-While we can start participating in a creative activity, this isn’t necessarily ‘_being_’ creative.
+While we can start participating in a creative activity, this isn’t necessarily *‘being’* creative.

 However, offering a flexible environment where employees have the freedom to explore and express themselves leaves room for creativity.

 Similarly, if they have autonomy to make decisions, individuals can take ownership of their projects.
 As a result, they are more likely to experiment and drive towards innovation through trial and error.